Business routes of Interstate 25: Santa Fe business loop

-Las Vegas
+Las Vegas business loop

 Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 15 (BL 15), is a 4.24 mi business loop serving Las Vegas in San Miguel County.
 It also carries unsigned US 85.
 The loop begins at exit 343 of I-25 and travels northeast, intersecting NM 329.
 The loop continues north, passing to the west of Las Vegas station served by the Southwest Chief line of Amtrak, just south of the intersection with NM 104.
 Continuing north, the highway passes east of Municipal Park before terminating at NM 250 and I-25 at exit 347.